Skip to content

 1. Create migration rules in AWS SCT.

-2. Convert your schema by using AWS SCT.
+2. Convert your schema.

-3. Save and apply your converted schema in AWS SCT.
+3. Save and apply your converted schema.

 Related information